QubesOS/qubes-builder/README.md

+This repository contains an automated build system for Qubes, that downloads, builds and packages all the Qubes components, and finally should spit out a ready-to-use installation ISO.

 In order to use it one should use an rpm-based distro, like Fedora, and should ensure the following packages are installed: